-The proposed value of asset insurance costs = \$4,667.27 per MW per year.
+The proposed value of asset insurance costs = \$4,672.49 per MW per year.

-The insurance cost estimates have decreased by 13.3% from the 2018 BRCP.
-This year AEMO sourced multiple insurance quotes from independent brokers which resulted in a considerable range of insurance premiums.
-An average from all premiums was then calculated and applied.
+The insurance cost estimates have decreased by 13.2% from the 2018 BRCP.
+This year, AEMO sourced multiple insurance quotes from independent brokers, which resulted in a considerable range of insurance premiums.
+An average of all premiums was then calculated and applied.
 AEMO considers this to be more representative of current insurance market conditions.